frankchen07/writing/posts/riffing ideas on zk products.md

 Of course, fast loans can possibly bypass these results, but these are kinks to be worked out.

 (This is really interesting, investigate more).

 ---

+### web3 estate planning

+Zero knowledge technology could be instrumental in disrupting the estate planning space.

+Estate planning could unlock many of the techniques involving on-chain dead-man switch setups and preserve the privacy of secrets before and after a life event trigger.

+You can hide asset ownership and destinations and only reveal the necessarily information following death.
+This has the added benefit of keeping declarations anonymous.

+Zero knowledge technology can also help with double assurances and other protections to stop rogue lawyers as well.

+Perhaps working with a hardware integration like Ledger in a combined product could be useful as an estate packing planning bundle.

+---